brandocorp-cookbooks/counter_redis/README.md

-# counter-redis
+# counter_redis

-TODO: Enter the cookbook description here.
+The Counter Database